dlicudi/cv/docs/index.md

 Head of IT Systems and Helpdesk with hands on involvement in System administration and software development and responsibility for entire server infrastructure.

 !!! note "Key Achievements"
-    - Ticketing Systems.
-Implemented RT (Request-Tracker) and Redmine as ticketing systems.
+    - Implemented RT (**Request-Tracker**) and **Redmine** as ticketing systems.
-    - Virtualisation.
-Further expanded existing virtualised infrastructure with Xen on CentOS and Citrix XenServer.
+    - Expanded existing virtualised infrastructure with **Xen** on **CentOS** and Citrix XenServer.
     - Document Management.
 Produced and managed technical documentation, including procedures and documentation for disaster recovery.
-    - Training.
-Responsible for training staff within ITS, Helpdesk and the NOC.
+    - **Training** staff within ITS, Helpdesk and the NOC.
-    - Disaster Recovery.
-Implementing solutions to recover from server failures, particularly in the provision of disaster recovery manuals/scripts for on call action.
+    - Implementing solutions to recover from server failures, particularly in the provision of disaster recovery manuals/scripts for on call action.
-    - PHP Development.
-Application for provisioning ADSL lines on MALC DSLAMs making extensive use of Pear classes for connectivity, and extending classes to hide complexity of provisioning.
-Developed system to manage On Call and NOC Shifts (in the process of providing better mobile access gained experience using frameworks iUI, iWebkit and jQTouch).
+    - Application for provisioning ADSL lines on MALC DSLAMs making extensive use of Pear classes for connectivity, and extending classes to hide complexity of provisioning
+    - Developed system to manage On Call and NOC Shifts online (gained experience using frameworks iUI, iWebkit and jQTouch for better mobile experience).

 ### :material-account: GibNet Ltd, Gibraltar
 - **Position**: Systems Administrator